AbdelrahmanSayed155/react/README.md

-# Using React to Building Document Scanning App
+# Using React to Build Document Scanning App

 The demo shows how to use **React** to build a simple document scanning app.